skmin-lab/unixmd/docs/source/objects/mqc/shxf.rst

 - **l_econs_state** *(boolean)* - Default: *True*

-  This parameter determines whether the total energies of the auxiliary trajectories are identical or not.
+  This parameter determines whether the total energies of all auxiliary trajectories are identical or not.
   If this is set to *True*, auxiliary trajectories have same total energy, or they all have different total energy.

 \